-In a recent BLOG Sam Freedman commented on a speech made by Professor Robert Coe and described the possibility that standards are not improving in education.
-I must admit some skepticism about the data used to justify the view that standards have not risen however it is an important contribution to the educational debate.
+In a recent BLOG, Sam Freedman commented on a speech made by Professor Robert Coe and described the possibility that standards are not improving in education.
+I must admit some scepticism about the data used to justify that view, however, it is an important contribution to the educational debate.

-Given that the concept of, “improved standards” is value laden I am loathe to comment.
-However you cannot ignore the fact that few teachers I have met believe that the “year in, year out” increases in qualification success was being matched by any kind of cognitive development, however it is defined.
+The concept of, “improved standards” is value-laden; however, you cannot ignore the fact that few teachers I have met believe that the “year in, year out” increases in qualification success achieved prior to the current administration was being matched by a similar improvement in knowledge or cognitive development.

-Grade inflation or, qualification success not correlating to improving standards, is a problem.
+Grade inflation is a problem.
 My main concern is that it has a negative effect on the status and professionalism of teachers.
-Our work with learners is trivialised by grade inflation.
-It also facilitates institutions to marginalise the role of the teacher.
+Our work with learners is trivialised by it and it also facilitates institutions to marginalise the role of the teacher.
+Quite simply, if everything is improving why pay teachers more and seek better methods of teaching and learning.

 Interestingly those issues which do contribute to improving standards but are less easy to measure such as non cognitive skills; behaviour, attendance etc have shown some improvement.
 The question posed is whether there is something wrong within educational institutions.